JorisVermeeschLab/cfDNA_cell_of_origin/README.md

 Sequencing data was demultiplexed, quality checked, and adapters were trimmed using fastp (version 0.12.4).
 Raw reads were aligned to the human reference genome GRCh38 using the Burrows-Wheeler aligner (version 0.7.17).

 ## Data availability
 Whole genome sequencing data can be downloaded from the European Genome-Phenome Archive under EGAC00001003120.
-Nucleosome calls for study samples can be found in `data`.

 ## Analysis
 For case-control related analyses, please see the folder `case_control`